ddev/ddev/docs/users/step-debugging.md

 #### PhpStorm Zero-Configuration Debugging

-PhpStorm [zero-configuration debugging](https://confluence.jetbrains.com/display/PhpStorm/Zero-configuration+Web+Application+Debugging+with+Xdebug+and+PhpStorm) means you only have to:
+PhpStorm [zero-configuration debugging](https://confluence.jetbrains.com/display/PhpStorm/Zero-configuration+Web+Application+Debugging+with+Xdebug+and+PhpStorm) will automatically detect a connection and offer to create a "server", a file mapping from your workstation to the container.
+This means you only have to:

 1. Toggle the “Start Listening for PHP Debug Connections” button:
   ![Start listening for debug connections button](images/phpstorm_listen_for_debug_connections.png)
 2. Set a breakpoint.
 3. Visit a page that should stop in the breakpoint you set.
+4. PhpStorm will ask you what mapping to use, so it can figure out how to map the path inside the container to the path on your workstation.
+The first time you do this with a project, PhpStorm will pop up a "server" dialog box to set the mapping.
+The default will work, but it's best to click the checkbox to map the whole project directory to /var/www/html.

-Several things to note when using this recommended option:
+Note when using this recommended option:

-1. Make sure you have the most up to date DDEV versions.
+1. Please use the latest DDEV version.
-2. Under Run >> Edit Configurations, make sure there are no "Servers" defined.
-Having existing servers will override PHPstorm's ability to auto-map the incoming request to your file system.
+2. Under Run >> Edit Configurations, check that there are no "Servers" already defined.
+PhpStorm will create a new "Server" (file mapping) for you as discussed above, but only if you don't already have one.
+You can delete all servers and have PhpStorm create a new one, or you can create/edit an existing server as discussed below.

 #### PhpStorm "Run/Debug configuration" Debugging